Skip to main content

 screenshot of the Share or Publish History Galaxy_Walkthru screen

-You can manually enter the user name you wish to share with in the drop-down space.
-Be careful that the user-name is exact and appropriate capitalization is observed.
+You can manually enter the username you wish to share with in the drop-down space.
+Be careful that the username is exact and appropriate capitalization is observed.

 After you have gone through these steps, the person you have shared your history with will need to go to the same gear icon used above but instead click on “Histories Shared With Me”.
 The shared history should be present on the resultant interface.